SReject/JSON-For-Mirc/README.md

 =============
 > Mirc: 7.44 or later, or AdiIRC 2.4 or later
 >
-> Windows 2000 or later (This will not work under wine due to lack of COM support)
+> Windows 2000 or later (This will not work under wine due to lack of COM support).
+This script may not be able to access certain https endpoints if it is ran under older supported operating systems
 >
 > If you are using AdiIRC 64bit, you will need to install the [tsc.dll](http://www.eonet.ne.jp/~gakana/tablacus/scriptcontrol_en.html) for this script to work